celinehoang177/ML-image-generator-GANs/README.md

 ## Model Architecture

-The Generative Adversarial Networks (GANs) consist of:
+The Generative Adversarial Networks (GANs) contain:

 1. **Generator network**: This network takes random noise as input and generates synthetic fashion images.
 It consists of upsampling layers, convolutional layers, and activation functions.